 Clicking on Save button will then open one more pop-up window, where you can simply click “Ok” button without changing anything in that pop-up.

-Now close the image that you have opened in Photoshop by clicking on “x” button as shown in the image below.
+Now close the image that you have opened in Photoshop by clicking on the “x” button as shown in the image below.
 Follow the red arrow.

 Bingo!
 You have now recorded your action successfully.

-I tried to explain each step in the easiest way possible to help you record actions hassle free.
+I tried to explain each step in the easiest way possible to help you record actions hassle-free.